Sprillow/embedded-holochain-demo/README.md

 # Demo of using embedded-holochain-runner in a binary
-a demonstration of using the [embedded-holochain-runner](https://github.com/Sprillow/embedded-holochain-runner) to run holochain, and then building a customized binary around that, specifically for your app
+a demonstration of using the [embedded-holochain-runner](https://github.com/Sprillow/embedded-holochain-runner) to run holochain, and then building a customized binary around that, specifically for your app.

 Makes it very easy to shut down a single process, and restart that single process, and have the same admin websocket, app websocket, and only generate an agent key on first run.

+For a more advanced application using your own tokio runtime, shutdown signal, and `StateSignal` listeners, you can check out the [Acorn Holochain application](https://github.com/h-be/acorn/blob/main/conductor/src/main.rs).

 ## Installing and running